Saraf Mohaimen Chowdhury

 About

-I'm particularly interested in how spins, light, and topology interconnect at the subatomic level, and how we can harness these aspects for future technologies.
+My work primarily aims to understand the physical properties of nanomaterials by using first-principles calculations and exploring how small structures such as atomically thin layers, can lead to new opportunities in nano-electronics, photonics, and information functionalities.
+I'm interested in how spins, light, and topology are interconnected at the subatomic level, and how we can harness these aspects for future technologies.

 Research Interests